MaineLearning/MaineLearning/wp-content/plugins/hide-broken-shortcodes/readme.txt

 == Changelog ==

+= 1.6 =
+* Update regex to allow hyphens in shortcode names (syncing changes made in WP 3.5)
+* Add check to prevent execution of code if file is directly accessed
+* Note compatibility through WP 3.5+
+* Update copyright date (2013)

 = 1.5 =
 * Recursively hide nested broken shortcodes
 * Re-license as GPLv2 or later (from X11)